 In conclusion

-Yes, for me the remote-controlled car rental model will be the first application of driverless technology on a large scale in the future of ridesharing.
+Yes, for me the remote-controlled car rental model will be the first large-scale application of driverless technology in the future of ridesharing.
 And it will be long before autonomous vehicles take over.
 It will be quicker to adopt, safer and also cheaper, a mix between a taxi and a rental car.
-Many think that the big economic change will only come when we can make the car drive alone.
-Not me.
+Many think that the great economic change will only come when we can make the car drive itself.
+I do not.

-The idea that the remote-controlled car will take hold long before autonomous vehicles is more than a prediction.
+The idea that the remote-controlled car will catch on long before autonomous vehicles is more than a prediction.
 And it forces us to act.
-If the last five years have taught us anything, it is that vehicle range is not a sudden event: it will develop in successive moments, over a long period of time and each increase will be conquered with sweat.
+If the last five years have taught us anything, it is that vehicle autonomy is not a sudden event: it will develop in successive moments, over a long period of time and each increase will be achieved with sweat.

-With this in mind, are we investing in the right technological paths?
+From this perspective, are we investing in the right technological paths?
 Are we chasing the right regulatory frameworks, are we building the right vehicles?